nikoelt/WhisperAttack/README.md

 This is a fork for further integration of **KneeboardWhisper** by the amazing creator [@BojoteX](https://github.com/BojoteX/KneeboardWhisper).
 A special thank you goes to **hradec**, whose original script used Google Voice Recognition, and **@SeaTechNerd83** for helping combine the two approaches.

-In short @SeaTechNerd83 and I combined the two scripts to run voice commands through Whisper using BokoteX code, and then push it into Voice Attack using hradec's code
+In short **@SeaTechNerd83** and I combined the two scripts to run voice commands through Whisper using **BojoteX** code, and then push it into Voice Attack using hradec's code.

 ### What’s Different?
 We replaced Google Speech Recognition with **OpenAI Whisper** for **local** (offline) speech recognition.
 This means: